Choosing the Right Medicare FFS Risk-Sharing Partners for Your Post-Acute Care Organization

 Defining Accountable Care Organizations (ACOs)

-Accountable Care Organizations (ACOs) have been around for a few years now, and they’re familiar to most of the acute and post-acute healthcare industries.
-ACOs are networks of healthcare providers working together to provide quality, coordinated care to Medicare (part A and Part B) patients.
+Accountable Care Organizations (ACOs) have been around for a few years now, and they’re familiar with most of the acute and post-acute healthcare industries.
+ACOs are networks of healthcare providers working together, and sharing healthcare data and analytics, to provide quality, coordinated care to Medicare (part A and Part B) patients.
 By collaborating and coordinating patients’ care, ACOs help patients get the right care, at the right time, and in the right setting.
-Coordinated care helps providers eliminate redundant services, prevent medical errors, and decrease healthcare costs while improving patient outcomes and retaining patient choice.
+Coordinated care utilizes healthcare data to help providers eliminate redundant services, prevent medical errors, and decrease healthcare costs while improving patient outcomes and retaining patient choice.

-Successful ACOs that help drive down cost and improve performance are rewarded with a portion of the overall shared savings.
+Successful ACOs that leverage their healthcare analytics to help drive down costs and improve performance are rewarded with a portion of the overall shared savings.
 ACOs that fall short of the CMS benchmarks they agreed to are penalized and must pay out, with the goal being a zero-sum program that decreases patient costs and improves care.

 To be successful, all partners within an ACO must be committed to performance improvements and collaboration.
 Not only that, but the network must be built and maintained based on the needs of the patient population.